-Predictors of dissatisfaction with midface rejuvenation ID'dJanuary 25th, 2013 in Surgery
+Predictors of dissatisfaction with midface rejuvenation ID'dJanuary 25, 2013 in Medicine & Health / Surgery

 (HealthDay)—For patients who undergo midface rejuvenation surgery, the rate of dissatisfaction with outcome is associated with malar hypoplasia and loss of elasticity, according to a study published online Jan.
 24 in JAMA Facial Plastic Surgery.

 Andrew A. Jacono, M.D., and Evan R. Ransom, M.D., from the North Shore University Hospital in Manhasset, N.Y., conducted a retrospective review of 150 patients (mean age, 51 years; 93.3 percent women) who underwent surgical midface rejuvenation by a single surgeon.
 Demographics, history, procedures, outcomes, and complications were recorded.
 Preoperative midface anatomy and aging were assessed using a classification system assigning ascending numbered grades (classes I, II, and III) to indicate increasing severity of midfacial aging and lettered grades to represent normal (A) or abnormal (B) skeletal anatomy.
 Patient satisfaction at 12 months was used to determine outcome; unsatisfactory results were further reviewed by a blinded independent expert.